-The U.S. IRS has released an international practice unit, Overview of Accuracy-Related Penalties.
-The general overview of the practice unit is provided as follows:
+The U.S. IRS has released an international practice unit on Liquidating Distributions of a Partner's Interest in a Partnership.
+The general overview of the practice unit includes the following:

 Click the following link for the International Practice Units page on the IRS website.